LukaszNowakowski/TelematicsBuilder/README.md

 When logs are backed up, next step of process removes all files created leaving only the back ups of the log.

+## `ChangeVersion.ps1`

+### GitRepositoryRoot
+Path to Git's repository of organization hosting project.
+From location defined by this parameter script will assume existence of repositories like `axa-applications` and `axa-services` and will proceed, as if they exist

+### RootDirectory
+Directory to store downloaded code temporarily.

+### NewVersion
+Version number to set for all libraries.
+It must be in format A.B.C.D.

+### BranchName
+Name of branch to download.